English

 Writing

-At Looe, we follow the storytelling approach where children are immersed in a text through speaking and listening activities alongside unpicking the text collaboratively.
-Children then follow the features of that genre to innovate and invent their own version.
-Children are exposed to a ‘WOW’ starter and a purposeful end outcome, in order to provide motivation to write and real-life experiences.
-Vocabulary remains to be a priority focus area to expose children to as much language as possible whether this is through tier 2 words (ambitious and interesting words) or tier 3 words (subject-specific language).
+Children follow the features of that genre to innovate and invent their own version.
+Children are exposed to a ‘WOW’ starter and a purposeful end outcome in order to provide motivation to write and real-life experiences.
+Vocabulary remains a priority focus area to expose children to as much language as possible whether this is through Tier 2 words (ambitious and interesting words) or Tier 3 words (subject-specific language).

 We encourage children to apply their writing across a range of subjects to understand that writing is an integral part of being a successful citizen.
-Our English writing units often link to our big question in curriculum to allow children to make links across subjects using a range of tier 2 and tier 3 vocabulary.
+Our English writing units are based on high quality texts that demonstrate the knowledge and skills being taught.
+Where appropriate, they will also link to our big question in curriculum to allow children to use a range of Tier 2 and Tier 3 vocabulary being taught in other subjects.

 At Looe Primary Academy we believe that the high-quality teaching of phonics is fundamental for children to become competent readers and writers.
 We strive to teach pupils to read effectively and quickly, using the Twinkl Systematic Synthetic Phonics programme (based on Letters and Sounds) which includes; teaching synthetic phonics, sight vocabulary, decoding and encoding words, as well as spelling, and accurate letter formation.

-Match the expectations of the English National Curriculum and Early Learning Goals
+• Match the expectations of the English National Curriculum and Early Learning Goal

 At Looe Primary Academy, we believe that reading and writing is an essential life skill and we are dedicated to enabling our children to become enthused, engaged and successful lifelong readers and writers.
 As a school, we show fidelity to the Twinkl programme to ensure that we have a progressive, consistent approach to phonics.
 As part of this cohesive approach, all staff, pupils and parents work together to use the same terminology and language when talking about Phonics.
 The Twinkl Phonics Programme offers a coherently planned sequence of lessons that supports the effective teaching of phonics within EYFS, KS1 and, where appropriate, KS2.